file9.ai

 Government

-Sri Lanka operates as a presidential republic with a unicameral legislature.
-The latest constitution was adopted in 1978, and the President is both the head of state and government.
-Recent elections were held in 2024, bringing new leadership amid ongoing political reforms.
+Sri Lanka operates as a presidential republic, with the president serving as both the head of state and government.
+The recent elections led to President Anura Kumara Dissanayake taking office in September 2024, amid ongoing governance issues.

 Military and Security